Roncesvalles Village: The Place You Can Do It All

 Where To Play:

 There are tons of options in Roncy when looking for an activity to fill your downtime.
 Start with a neighbourhood walk up to Sorauren park where you are bound to see someone you know for a quick chat or a game of frisbee in the field.
-If curated kids activities are more your thing, then you must check out ‘Nest & Hatch’ or the ‘Artful Child’ for lots of indoor fun.
+If curated kids’ activities are more your thing, then you must check out the ‘Artful Child’ for lots of indoor fun.
 Looking for a more serene outdoor experience?
-Head west to High Park and follow Colborne Lodge down to the lakeshore where you can almost forget you are in the city!
+Head west to High Park and follow Colborne Lodge down to the lakeshore, where you can almost forget you are in the city!

 Where To Shop:

 Shop local is the way to go in Roncesvalles, with an array of unique shops, you can find everything you need in just a few blocks.
-Start at Coal Miners Daughter or Frock for some on-trend clothing pieces.
-Eco-tique or Scout have some great options for gifts.
-At Home Smith and Cookery, you will find everything you need to spruce up your home and grab that perfect kitchen addition.
-Maple produce has the best seasonal fruits and veggies and at the best prices.
-Check out the Meat Department for some curated steaks and De La Mer for fresh seafood.
-Top it all off with some delicious baked goods from Mabels or Fantail.
+Start at Coal Miner’s Daughter for some on-trend clothing pieces.
+Ecotique or Scout have some great options for gifts.
+Maple Produce has the best seasonal fruits and veggies and at the best prices.
+Check out the Meat Department for some curated steaks.
+Top it all off with some delicious baked goods from Mabel’s or Fantail.

 Where To Eat:

-If you are craving something delicious to eat, Roncy has you covered with an extra long list of casual and fancy options.
+If you are craving something delicious to eat, Roncy has you covered with an extra-long list of casual and fancy options.
 AM Bagel is top-notch for a sandwich or morning bagel on the go.
-A neighbourhood staple is the famous, Barque Smokehouse offering killer BBQ (also great for take-out) and for a lighter option, head to Kami Sushi and The Goods, where you will have the best salad ever.
-And of course you can’t go to Roncy without experiencing some authentic polish food at Polonez.
+A neighbourhood staple is the famous Barque Smokehouse, offering killer BBQ (also great for take-out) and for a lighter option, head to Kami Sushi.
+And of course, you can’t go to Roncy without experiencing some authentic Polish food at Polonez.
 Too many options to list…

 Where To Get Your Roncy Coffee Fix:

-If there is one thing Roncy loves, its coffee and you will often see many locals walking the strip after school drop off or in the way to work with a cup of joe in hand.
+If there is one thing Roncy loves, it’s coffee, and you will often see many locals walking the strip after school drop off or on the way to work with a cup of joe in hand.
 There is no shortage of good neighbourhood coffee shops to get your fix.
 Cherry Bomb is a local staple and possibly the most famous, with croissants to die for.
-Extra butter has delicious coffee and homemade donuts.
 Fantail has incredible breakfast options and fresh bread to go.
-Lit does a mean mocha and Reunion Island the go to for an iced latte in the summer and a flat white in the winter.
-(More on Roncesvalles offee shops)
+Reunion Island the go to for an iced latte in the summer and a flat white in the winter.
+(More on Roncesvalles coffee shops)

 Don’t Miss Out!